 Also, drink plenty and add electrolyte supplement.
 Since diarrhea is such pain while trekking, sometimes you will have to take the aid like Imodium to halt it.

 However, you should be careful with these aids.
 They prevent your body to rid of the bad bacteria and will also affect your digestion.
-Hence, use Imodium or the equivalent only when you have to.
+Hence, use Imodium tablet or the equivalent only when you have to.

 Medication for Cough